-Nigeria: Latest MSF Updates
+Sierra Leone: Latest MSF Updates

 - Alive Again: A Survivor’s Account of Life After Ebola

-This is an extract MSF’s 2013 International Activity Report:
+This information is excerpted from MSF’s 2016 International Activity Report.

 Sierra Leone was finally declared Ebola-free on March 17, 2016, but the country struggled to rebuild its shattered health system.
 Access to medical care was already limited before the epidemic, and an estimated 10 percent of the country’s health professionals were among the 3,950 people killed by the virus.